Ramadan Guidance for Students

 The University recognises religion and belief as a protected characteristic and is aware that fasting may have an impact upon students’ revision and preparation for and during exams.
 Students observing fast prior and during an examination period may find the following advice from the NHS helpful.

 If you find you would like further advice and support please speak to Student Services.
-We have Wellbeing Advisers on duty every day who hold daily drop-in sessions for all students.
-You can also contact them by phone or email if you need support outside of these times.
+We have Wellbeing Advisers on duty every day.
+You can contact them by email and they will arrange phone or video support sessions.

 The University’s Chaplaincy and the Equality, Diversity and Inclusion Team can also provide information regarding resources available to students and people to speak to.